 SoundCloud’s Next Move Will Change the Streaming Game (Again)

-With licensing deals in place, the popular streaming service is fully legit and expected to launch a subscription option soon.
+With licensing deals in place, SoundCloud is fully legit and expected to launch a subscription option soon.
 But can it stand out in a crowded field?

 And, in a measure aimed straight at the dance music fans and musicians who make up the core of its audience, the company will offer a number of authorized, user-uploaded remixes and DJ sets on both tiers, utilizing innovative contracts that allow it to monetize content from the labels and publishers with which it has struck deals.
 SoundCloud will scan uploaded music to determine if it includes samples; if it does, any revenue generated will be divided among the relevant copyright holders.
 (Labels and publishers will still have the option to ask the site to take down music that involves their copyrights.)